Consumer PREvent PRHow toSocial MediaTop Tips 25.01.2022

 1. Set up

 Also think about your personal setting if you’re being filmed.
-Review your lighting – you don’t want it to be too dark or too bright – your sound (and check this in advance!), and if you’re moving between cameras or locations (even in the same room), how does this affect the filming from your audiences’ perspective?
+Review your lighting – you don’t want it to be too dark or too bright, your sound (check this in advance!), and if you’re moving between cameras or locations (even in the same room), how does this affect the filming from your audiences’ perspective?
 Related – How to shine and be the real you on camera

 turned on LED projector on table